hashicorp/vagrant/website/docs/source/v2/provisioning/chef_solo.html.md

 ## Custom JSON Data

-Additional configuration data for Chef attributes can be passed in to Chef solo.
+Additional configuration data for Chef attributes can be passed in to Chef Solo.
 This is done by setting the `json` property with a Ruby hash (dictionary-like object), which is converted to JSON and passed in to Chef: